E // Founder

 Sarah Q is a junior doctor living it up in Yorkshire.
 Her cynically optimistic writing style and love of all things pop culture lends itself to cultural commentary and satire.
 Sarah has a strong interest in current events and how society is shaping itself through grassroots movements and freedom of expression.
 She’s a strong advocate for racial equality within the feminist community, and hopes to inspire marginalised voices to speak out against adversity.

 L // Founder

 Sarah Lawrence is a writer, an academic, and an all-round creative soul.
 Within Boshemia her work frequently invokes themes of identity, reflection, historical feminism and romantic musings, whilst her advocacy passion lies with empowering and amplifying voices of resistance and voices of the under-represented.
-Sarah is currently finishing her Masters degree in eighteenth-century literature at Mansfield College, University of Oxford.
+Sarah has recently moved to Bristol.

 Eve // Editorial Assistant